 Saskia: “It’s also a challenge to make sure that your work as an external consultant carried on after you leave so that it doesn’t fall flat.”

 Cameron: “It’s imperative that companies have a content strategy representative in house.
 Oftentimes I’m coming in as a consultant and I’m supporting and I’m helping them get their content strategy efforts kicked off or helping them deal with a very specific challenge that they need reinforcement for.
 And sometimes I’m working with people who are wearing a lot of hats, which is often the case for content people.
 I would say most content people wear a lot of hats, and content strategy is just one of their job requirements and they really don’t have a full-time bandwidth to dedicate to it.
 So, I’m coming in to provide that additional muscle.
 So yeah, I think, as, as long as I have someone internally, who I can collaborate with and who can then carry that vision forward when I leave.
-I thought working remotely as less of a challenge but I’ve learned, and kind of learned the hard way, in some cases that as a freelance consultant, someone who you know is coming in and helping with content strategy on a short term finite basis, I can hand off work, but if there’s nobody to kind of shepherd it from there and, carry it forward it’s not going to really make a lasting impact.”
+I thought to work remotely as less of a challenge but I’ve learned, and kind of learned the hard way, in some cases that as a freelance consultant, someone who you know is coming in and helping with content strategy on a short term finite basis, I can hand off work, but if there’s nobody to kind of shepherd it from there and, carry it forward it’s not going to really make a lasting impact.”

 Saskia: So, have people inside the company to shepherd your strategy to its full fruition.